linode/docs/docs/guides/websites/wikis/confluence-on-ubuntu-9-10-karmic/index.md

 ## Install Confluence

-Edit the `/etc/apt/sources.list` file, adding the following "mutliverse" repository lines if they don't already exist.
+Edit the `/etc/apt/sources.list` file, adding the following "multiverse" repository lines if they don't already exist.
 The multiverse repository is required to allow the installation of the Sun Java 6 JDK; alternate Java JDK packages (such as OpenJDK) are not supported by Confluence as of this writing.

 {{< file "/etc/apt/sources.list" >}}
 ## multiverse repositories